Please Note: This web site makes extensive use of CSS for styling

 last updated: 11 June 2013

-In agreeing to participate in an event, all vendors must agree to
+In agreeing to participate in an event, all vendors must

 - comply with the conditions, in keeping with 'common-sense' and the NZ legistipation regarding power (testing and tagging of leads and appliances, RCDs, electrical WOFs, etc)